jacktho/aoe4-window/README.md

 # aoe4-window
-A tiny utility to simulate windowed borderless mode in Age of Empires IV.
+A tiny utility to simulate windowed borderless mode in Age of Empires IV for a 16:9 window on ultrawide monitors.

 ### Notes
 * "Game Window" in AOE4 should be set to "Windowed"